WFreelandEcon/drafts-documentation/urls/index.md

 - **Arguments**
   - **text** *[string, required]* : Text to be used at the content of the new draft.
+  - **tag** *[string]* : Name of a tag to attach to the draft.
+Parameter can appear multiple times to add more than one tag.
   - **action** *[string, optional]* : Name of an action in the action list.
 If provided, this action will be run on the specified draft.
-  - **tag** *[string]* : Name of a tag to attach to the draft.
-Parameter can appear multiple times to add more than one tag.
+  - **allowEmpty** *[boolean, optional]* : If an action parameter is provided, adding `allowEmpty=false` to the URL will prevent that action from running if the text is empty.
+This can be used to terminate a loop of x-callback-urls running on lines of a draft.
 - **Examples**
   - `drafts5://x-callback-url/create?text=Hello%20World`
     - Create new draft with the content "Hello World"